 The facility is expected to provide an annual capacity of over 1 billion doses of antigen starting in 2021 for Novavax’ COVID-19 vaccine candidate.
 It consists of a stable, prefusion protein antigen made using its proprietary nanoparticle technology and adjuvant.
 The transaction was announced on 27 May.

-The Ropes & Gray team was led by mergers & acquisitions partner Tara Fisher (Boston) and included tax partner David Saltzman (Boston), private capital transactions partner Will Rosen (London), privacy & cybersecurity partner Rohan Massey (London), mergers & acquisitions partner Paul Kinsella (Boston) and real estate partner Jack Creedon (Boston).
-Other team members include strategic transactions associate Lucas Caron, corporate associate Hunter Malasky (all of Boston) and private capital transactions associates Shona Ha, Hayley Stokes, Mark O’Connor and tax counsel Christopher Agnoli (all based in London).
+The Ropes & Gray team was led by mergers & acquisitions partner Tara Fisher (Boston) and included tax partner David Saltzman (Boston), privacy & cybersecurity partner Rohan Massey (London), mergers & acquisitions partner Paul Kinsella (Boston) and real estate partner Jack Creedon (Boston).
+Other team members include corporate associate Hunter Malasky (all of Boston) and private capital transactions associates Shona Ha and Hayley Stokes and tax counsel Christopher Agnoli (all based in London).

 Commenting on trends in the healthcare sector, John Newton, private equity transactions partner, said: “The COVID-19 pandemic has transformed the business landscape across the health care and life sciences industries, and is continuing to do so.
 The profound shifts that have resulted from the nearly overnight change in the needs, priorities, and capabilities of patients, consumers, and industry players worldwide will be felt long after the pandemic wanes.
 The transformative effects of COVID-19 have in some cases accelerated change already under way, and in other cases have reoriented it.
 For example, there have already been dramatic changes in consumer/patient adoption of new services and products.
 Consumer and industry demand is expected to preserve many of the temporary regulatory changes that have supported such broad adoption.”